They say the average millionaire has seven streams of income.

 Profit income is income that is generated from the sale of something.
 For example, you buy a piece of jewelry for $4000 and sell it for $5000.
 This is profit income.

-This type of income also requires a large amount of capital investment upfront to buy inventory, and this type of income is usually created by starting a business.
+This type of income also requires a large amount of capital investment upfront to buy inventory.
+Also, this type of income is usually created by starting a business.

 Many people in the earned income category have difficulty creating this type of income because it requires a lot of courage with the amount of capital and time you need to invest, with no real guarantee of success.

-It’s not an easy task, but if you can get it right, a lot of money can be made this way, and all your operating costs can be offset against tax, reducing the amount of money you pay to Uncle Sam and keeping more in your pocket.
+It’s not an easy task, but if you can get it right, a lot of money can be made this way.
+All your operating costs can be offset against tax, reducing the amount of money you pay to Uncle Sam and keeping more in your pocket.

 Eventually, as you grow the business, you can employ people to run the day-to-day aspects of it, and then you can enjoy some form of residual income for doing very little in the business.